Nikshay1/ai-drhp-capital-structure/PROMPTS.md

 ## Prompt 2 — Switch from Anthropic to OpenAI

 **User:**
-> I don't have claude api credits, I want to use open api key instead
+> I don't have claude api credits, I want to use open api key instead, update the code for the same.

 **AI Response:**
 Migrated the LLM client from Anthropic Claude to OpenAI GPT-4o.
 Updated files: